DinodC/backtesting-mean-reverting-strategy/01_backtesting_trading_strategy.md

 In total, Wikipedia constituents sum up to 598 only, while Barchart sum up to 601 (complete):
-- As previously noted, there are 3 tickers missing in Wikipedia list which could be due to timing difference in updating the S&P 400 and S&P 1000 lists.
+1. As previously noted, there are 3 tickers missing in Wikipedia list which could be due to timing difference in updating the S&P 400 and S&P 1000 lists.
-- The difference between the two providers Wikipedia and Barchart is 51 tickers, which suggests that one of the two providers has a more up to date list.
+2. The difference between the two providers Wikipedia and Barchart is 51 tickers, which suggests that one of the two providers has a more up to date list.

 ## Summary
 In this article, we identified universe of securities candidates such as the S&P 500, S&P MidCap 400 and S&P SmallCap indices.
-More importantly, we retrieved the constituents of each index from alternative data providers, namely Wikipedia and Barchart.
+We retrieved the constituents of each index from alternative data providers, namely Wikipedia and Barchart.
 The list of tickers for the S&P 500 is consistent between the two sources, while the list of tickers for the S&P MidCap 400 and S&P SmallCap 600 are not identical.
-In addition, there seems to be an inconsistency between the components of the S&P 400 and S&P 1000 indices from Wikipedia.
+There seems to be an inconsistency between the components of the S&P 400 and S&P 1000 indices from Wikipedia.
 As a result, we will consider the S&P constituents from Barchart in the next article where we will retrieve historical data for every ticker in every index.